codihuston/ustrending/docs/development.md

 ### Testing the Project

+> There are currently no test suites for this project, as most of the tests would
+> end up being integration tests.
+There isn't a lot of specific business logic
+> in this project at the moment--it is purely a CRUD application without any
+> real data manipulation done on the server-side
+>
+> That being said, the steps below would describe the ideal approach to the
+> test scenarios should any real testing of business logic be implemented

 You can run tests as follows:

 1. The ideal option: run tests Locally (on your host machine, while your pods are running)